 Meditation is different for everyone — it can be jogging, cooking, painting, swimming, drawing, hiking.
 It’s anything that puts your mind at ease — no judgment or expectations, effortless presence, pure being.
 Kat talked about her favorite forms of meditation in this post.

-Practice being present and focusing on your breath in your favorite form of meditation and watch the magic unfold! ✨
+Practice being present and mindful in your favorite form of meditation and watch the magic unfold! ✨